 - W5YI Ham Instructor resources: http://www.haminstructor.com/ (sample instructor materials)

-If you want to bypass the training and go to the actual exam questions, which are publically available:
+If you want to bypass the training and go to the actual exam questions (this is not recommended — we advise a drill and practice approach of Ham Test Online), are publically available here.

-- The current Technician Class exam (valid until 31-Jun-2018) draws 35 questions from a pool of 426 possible questions, available here:
+- The current Technician Class exam (valid until 30-Jun-2022) draws 35 questions from a pool of 424 possible questions, available here:

 - For pointers to all of the available ham exams, and more information on the Volunteer Examiner program, look here: http://www.arrl.org/question-pools